 Q: How did you begin your Learning & Development career?

 I began my career as an electrical engineer in the defense industry before moving into a sales position at a rapidly growing, small technology company, eventually affording me diverse management opportunities.
-My responsibilities grew quickly, including management roles in sales support, technical support, order management, and customer service operations; as a result, I relocated my family several times both throughout the US as well as in Europe.
+My responsibilities grew quickly, including management roles in sales support, technical support, order management, and customer service operations; as a result, I relocated my family several times throughout the US as well as in Europe.
 These diverse experiences were key later when, at Eaton, my team was responsible for building educational programs for employees in a variety of fields.

 The transition to Human Resources and Learning and Development, like a lot of careers, was by accident.
-Eaton University existed at the time but was struggling under high costs, leadership turnover and ineffective development programs.
+Eaton University existed at the time but was struggling under high costs, leadership turnover, and ineffective development programs.
 I was a very unusual choice for this type of role as I was not originally an HR professional and did not come from a learning and development background.
-But I had extensive business and operations experience, with a focus on creating value propositions, servicing internal and external clients, building organizations and driving productivity.
+But I had extensive business and operations experience, with a focus on creating value propositions, servicing internal and external clients, building organizations, and driving productivity.
 I was recruited and entered the HR team as one of the few leadership team members that were not from Human Resources but instead, Operations.
 Knowing the importance of creating effective teams, I quickly recruited a team of learning and development and HR professionals to supplement my lack of experience in that area.
 The process was so successful and enjoyable that I ended up spending a total of 7 years in HR and Corporate Talent Management rebuilding Eaton University.

 Q: Favorite moments in that role?

-One of my favorite moments as the Director of Eaton University was when our organization was named within the top 100 Global Learning Organizations by Training Magazine.
-A top resource in the field of professional learning and development, Training Magazine conducts an annual ranking of organizations following an extensive in-depth analysis.
+One of my favorite moments as the Director of Eaton University was when our organization was named among the top 100 Global Learning Organizations by Training Magazine.
+A top resource in the field of professional learning and development, Training Magazine conducts an annual ranking of organizations following extensive in-depth analysis.
 We submitted our first application for 2017 and won (I later learned that more than 80% of first-time applicants do not win).
 This was hugely validating for our global team and felt like a big achievement, especially for a company in the manufacturing/industrial space (where, traditionally, the development of extensive professional learning programs has been less common than in, for example, the tech industry).

 Q: What would your advice be to young folks who want to move into your field?

-Career opportunities are created for employees who are passionate, motivated, creative and flexible, regardless of background, and the diversity of experience is more valued today than in the past.
+Career opportunities are created for employees who are passionate, motivated, creative, and flexible, regardless of background, and the diversity of experience is more valued today than in the past.
 HR, Talent Development, and Learning and Development opportunities are now available to anyone who possesses these traits.